Contact

 From summer 1991 up until summer 2022 I taught microbiology on undergraduate modules at Nottingham- all with specialisms in bacteriology.
 I also trained BSc and Master students with the able help of my lab colleagues.

 From October 2022 I have reduced my hours and am no longer teaching or taking students in the lab.
 This is to help me look after my husband who was seriously ill in 2021.
-It also allows my PhD students and lab research staff to complete our projects with the time I have available.
+It also allows myself and our former lab research staff to write up our projects with the time I have available.
 I will miss teaching you all after 31 years of it!

 I'm very grateful for the kind nominations that were linked to my teaching and student supervision over the years.
 Thank you students past and present for your enthusiasm and response to my teaching.
 Thanks in part to you:-